 Lewiston's physical character has been defined over decades by many forces including topography, economic and demographic shifts, and development patterns.
 Older, more urban neighborhoods near the river are dense and walkable while the City's urban edge is still largely rural.
-The City's core has a high quality urban fabric and beautiful natural settings that, although compromised by years of depopulation and disinvestment, has the potential to attract new investment and vitality.
+The City's core has a high quality, urban fabric and beautiful natural settings that, although compromised by years of depopulation and disinvestment, has the potential to attract new investment and vitality.
 Zoning ordinances that regulate where uses can be placed have dictated the City's development pattern resulting in suburban neighborhoods and strip highway development.
 Suburban gateways in particular provide an opportunity for redevelopment better reflecting the City's guiding principles and sense of place.
+The fact that many of the older buildings and their associated architecture still remain will add value to the City as it considers creating and adopting a new plan and framework.

 Nestled on the banks of the Androscoggin River near the Great Falls, Lewiston boasts a dramatic natural setting.
 Canals dug during the industrial period of Lewiston's history wind through the downtown, pulling the beauty of the river into the core of the City's urban center.
 The remnants of Lewiston's industrial past are evident through many mill and factory buildings, some of which are being reused or remain available for adaptive reuse.
 The core of Lewiston, a historic, dense downtown, is still largely intact; but a weak economy has taken its toll.
 Over the past 50 years, many buildings have declined and a large number have been demolished due to lack of care.
 The resulting surface parking lots and vacant lots have further degraded the downtown's character.
 However, its walkable and mixed use nature has the potential to be revived.
 Kennedy Park, a formal green space within the core of the City, is well utilized and supports the existing urban structure.
 The first ring neighborhoods are home to densely populated districts consisting of buildings that represent several historic architectural periods.
 Portions of the abundant multi-family housing in this area have deteriorated due to a number of factors including age; high utility costs; high vacancy rates and relatively low rents leading to disinvestment; and some tenants who are unable to reliably pay rent and who may not take adequate care of their units.

 Lewiston is also shaped by a number of campus areas including Bates College and area hospitals.
 These institutions help anchor the City and provide a sense of strong history and civic pride.

 Further from downtown, neighborhoods take on a suburban pattern with cul-de-sacs and limited entry points.
 These low-density neighborhoods started developing in the 1950s, utilizing a suburban form that was supported by the City's zoning and land use codes.
 These neighborhoods are reached by arterial roads geared toward automobiles and strip mall development.
 Unfortunately, these roads, with their traffic congestion, suburban development pattern, and formula architecture, provide the primary access to and first impression of the City.

 Further from downtown, bird and nature preserves, farms, and undeveloped lands provide a natural backdrop to the City and easy access to nature.
 Agricultural operations persist along winding country roadways, preserving the City's rural edge.

 Nearing the Interstate 95 interchange, industrial operations in the form of conventional business parks take advantage of proximity to the City's major transportation artery.
-Opportunities exist to incorporate more cutting edge regulations to better position the City to capture a greater share of the region's industrial activity.
-What We Heard . . .
+Opportunities exist to incorporate new vision and ambition to better position the City to capture a greater share of the region's industrial activity.